Why “Human-Grade”? Investigating a Pet Food Claim

-Among the industries we serve, the pet products segment ranks as one of the most dynamic: new products and companies rise and fall on a regular basis, and consumers show themselves willing to at least trial new products frequently.
+Among the industries we serve, the pet products segment ranks as one of the most dynamic.
+New products and companies rise and fall on a regular basis, and consumers show themselves willing to at least trial new products frequently.
 In this ever-changing marketplace, however, pet food and products steadily mirror trends in human food toward higher quality, more natural ingredients.
 Consumers expect simpler ingredient statements and more transparent supply chains all the time, with no sign that the trend will slow or reverse.
+Within this trend, one claim stands out: “human-grade” pet food.

 The “Human-grade” Claim